What to Do When Your Child Is Being Bullied at School

 • If your child comes to you and says that she is being bullied, it is important to believe her.
 Reassure her that you take her seriously, and tell her that she should let you know if the bullying continues.
 Unfortunately, bullying is a reality for many children, but assure her that she is not alone.
 This will hopefully make the situation feel less daunting and more manageable.

 • It’s important to try and get as much information as you can about the bullies, like who they are and what happened.
-This way, you can figure out how severe the is.
-If it seems severe or like it won’t resolve itself, you might want to your child how to be more assertive when with bullies.
+This way, you can figure out how severe the problem is.
+If it seems severe or like it won’t resolve itself, you might want to teach your child how to be more assertive when dealing with bullies.

 You can talk to a counselor about assertiveness techniques.
 You can also help her build -esteem.
-Often learning a new hobby, making new or more friends or taking up positive outlets such as martial arts or team can help.
+Often learning a hobby, making new or more friends or taking up positive outlets such as martial arts or team can help.

-• Tell your child that there is in numbers, and she should stay in groups of other kids.
+• Tell your child that there is safety in numbers, and she should stay in groups of other kids.
 Advise her to keep calm in the face of the bully, as this takes away the bully’s power.
 Explain that the bully has a problem and may need help.

-It’s important to explain to your child that if the bully doesn’t stop, you may need to take more drastic action in order to them and other kids.
+It’s important to explain to your child that if the bully doesn’t stop, you may need to take more drastic action in order to protect them and other kids.
 This might mean reporting the bully so that they can get help.

 • It’s important not to encourage your child to fight back if they’re being bullied.
 This could lead to serious injury.
 Instead, teach them how to stand up for themselves verbally and walk away from the situation.